 In the event the MatooCard is used for a contrary purpose, Matooma reserves the right to suspend or terminate the Services under the conditions set out below.

 The MatooCards remain the exclusive property of the Operators.
+Consequently, the Customer must object to any attempt to requisition and seize the MatooCards.

 The Customer bears all risks of loss, theft, destruction and damage caused to the MatooCards regardless of the cause thereof and whether or not the risks are covered by the insurance taken out by the Customer.